 It is now a public garden that you can visit free of charge.

 Good to know: We indicated this place in our map below, so you can easily find it.
 Please keep in mind that it’s open until dusk or 7 pm, whichever is earlier.
 So, depending on the season, it might be difficult to squeeze it into your itinerary if you only have two days in London and want to see as many of the main places as possible.
 But if you are visiting in summer when the days are longer, you could come here after visiting the Tower of London.
 It’s definitely worth a detour.

 Just near the Tower of London, you’ll see Tower Bridge, probably the most recognized bridge in the world.
 Even if you don’t feel like visiting inside the Tower of London on such a short visit, you definitely have to come to this area for this iconic bridge!

 You’ll see it from the boat when you arrive here, and you can also take some nice pictures from the pedestrian waterside promenade.
 But we highly recommend walking over the bridge as well.
 It’s such an impressive structure!
-It’s also possible to visit Tower Bridge inside, but with just two days in the city, the Tower of London is worth your time much more.
+It’s also possible to visit Tower Bridge inside, but with just two days in the city, the Tower of London is probably worth your time more.

 And, by crossing the bridge, you can also see it from the other side of the river where you can find many nice cafes for a drink or restaurants for dinner.
 In addition, you can see HMS Belfast, a WWII navy ship that now serves as a museum.